adbar/trafilatura/docs/usage-python.rst

     >>> result = extract(downloaded, url, favor_precision=True)

-They slightly affect processing and volume of textual output, respectively concerning precision/accuracy (i.e. more selective extraction, yielding less and more central elements) and recall (i.e. more opportunistic extraction, taking more elements into account).
+They affect processing and volume of textual output:

+1. By focusing precision/accuracy, i.e. more selective extraction, yielding less and more central elements.
+   If you believe the results are too noisy, try focusing on precision.
+Alternatively, you can supply a list of XPaths expressions to target precise HTML elements (``prune_xpath`` parameter of the extraction functions).
+2. By enhancing recall, i.e. more opportunistic extraction, taking more elements into account.
+   If parts of the contents are still missing, see `troubleshooting <troubleshooting.html>`_.

 html2txt